BYU Cougars football: Independent (2011–2022)

 On December 4, 2015, Mendenhall accepted the head coach position with Virginia in the Atlantic Coast Conference (ACC).
 His 99 wins in 11 seasons are second all-time in school history, behind only Edwards.

 BYU spent more than a week courting Navy Midshipmen football head coach Ken Niumatalolo to take over the Cougars program.
 After several days, which included a visit to Provo and public remarks about considering the job, Niumatalolo ultimately declined BYU's offer in order to remain with Navy.
 Athletics director Tom Holmoe moved on to several other potential candidates and on Dec.
 19 introduced Oregon State defensive coordinator and former Cougars fullback Kalani Sitake as BYU's next head coach.

 At the time of his hiring, Kalani Sitake said, "I'm grateful for everything BYU gave me as a player.
 It's a dream come true for me to return home."

-While many have questioned whether independence long-term is sustainable, from a financial perspective it appears to be so.
-BYU's ESPN contract is worth somewhere between $6–10 million annually, which is on par with what ACC teams received from a contract also negotiated around the same time.
+While many have questioned whether independence long-term is sustainable, from a financial perspective it appeared to be so.
+BYU's ESPN contract was worth somewhere between $6–10 million annually, which was on par with what ACC teams received from a contract also negotiated around the same time.
 ESPN was happy enough with its contract with BYU that it exercised an option to extend the deal through the 2019 season.
-ESPN also helps BYU line up bowl deals, since as an independent, BYU is not part of any league bowl tie-ins.
+ESPN also helped BYU line up bowl deals, since as an independent, BYU was not part of any league bowl tie-ins.

-BYU's estimated $67 million in annual revenue places it 55th in total revenue in 2018.
-That's comparable to the lower half of the Pac-12 and more than any G5 school, including every Mountain West institution.
-In fact, the highest earning MWC team, San Diego State, had $30 million in revenue, with more than 46% of that subsidized by the state of California.
-The G5 school with the most revenue without a subsidy is UCONN with $43 million, still nearly $20 million below BYU.
+BYU's estimated $67 million in annual revenue placed it 55th in total revenue in 2018.
+That was comparable to the lower half of the Pac-12 and more than any Group of Five school, including every Mountain West institution.
+In fact, the highest earning Mountain West school, San Diego State, generated $30 million in revenue, with more than 46% of that subsidized by the state of California.
+The Group of Five school with the most revenue without a subsidy was the University of Connecticut with $43 million, still nearly $20 million below BYU.

-Even as an independent, BYU is one of just a handful of schools in all of college athletics to generate a profit, enjoying five times the G5 average revenue ($13 million).
+As an independent, BYU was one of just a handful of schools in all of college athletics to generate a profit, enjoying five times the Group of Five average revenue ($13 million).

+Big 12 (2023-present)

-On September 10, 2021, the Big 12 Conference announced they had sent invitations to BYU to join, along with Cincinnati, UCF, and Houston.
-BYU accepted the invitation and will begin competing in the conference in the 2023 season.
+On September 10, 2021, the Big 12 Conference announced they had invited BYU to join the conference, along with Cincinnati, UCF, and Houston.
+BYU accepted the invitation and began competing in the conference in the 2023 season.

+BYU struggled during its first season of Big 12 play in 2023, finishing 5-7 overall with a 2-7 conference record.
+The Cougars improved significantly in their second season of Big 12 play in 2024, finishing in a four-way tie for first in the conference with a 11-2 overall record (7-2 in conference).
+They ended the season with a 36-14 win over a ranked Colorado team in the Alamo Bowl, and finished ranked 14th in the Coaches' poll and 13th in the AP poll.